MrScriptX/z8/README.md

 - [ ] Split ImGui into a separate module to build more complex UI
 - [ ] Add multithreading support : use a tasks queue system per VkQueue
 - [ ] Handle multiple VkQueues VK_QUEUE_GRAPHICS_BIT for multithreading
    - [ ] Run world generation shader, face culling shader, and other compute shaders in compute queues
    - [ ] Run meshing as a seperate stage on a graphics queue (main thread if no other queues are available)
+   - [ ] A la fin du compute, dans le on_finish, ajouté les nouvelles taches à la queue de rendu

 ### Scenes
 - [ ] Add a scene graph to manage objects in the scene